 Purchase this product here.

-When this degreaser is combined with water, it immediately converts to 256 ounces of cleaner which is far more than its initial 32 ounces.
+When this degreaser is combined with water, it can make 256 ounces of cleaner which is far more than its initial 32 ounces.
 This ensures there will be enough of the solution to handle an entire cleaning job along with having a significant amount left for more cleaning later.

 Purchase this product here.

-Allow this article to give you the inspiration you need to choose the most popular flooring in new homes to complete the process effectively and successfully.
+Allow this article to give you the inspiration you need to choose the most popular flooring in new homes to complete your home flooring project effectively and successfully.